You are here

 - DUSON's Office of Global and Community Health Initiatives (OGACHI) addresses health disparities locally and around the world.
 In addition, OGACHI seeks to increase diversity in nursing through special programs, often conducted in partnership with other institutions.

-- ABSN and MSN students can complete their clinical and/or residency requirements via a cultural immersion experience in Africa, Latin America, or the Caribbean.
+- ABSN and MSN students can complete their clinical and/or residency requirements via a global clinical immersion experience in Africa, the Caribbean, Central America, or China.

-- Duke American Assembly for Men in Nursing is a forum for Duke University students, faculty, and staff to meet, discuss, and influence factors which affect men as both students and professional nurses.
+- The Duke Chapter of the American Assembly for Men in Nursing is a forum for Duke University students, faculty, and staff to meet, discuss, and influence factors which affect men as both students and professional nurses.

 - DUSON’s Military Program offers special sequencing of courses so that military nursing students can complete their studies, in most cases, within the time allotted by their branch of the armed forces.
 Each military student is mentored by a faculty member who is a former military officer and serves as the student’s academic advisor.

-- DUSON regularly hosts international visiting nurses who come to Duke to enhance their research skills and expertise in a particular clinical or non-clinical nursing specialty.
+- DUSON regularly hosts international visitors and scholars who come to Duke to enhance their research skills and expertise in a particular clinical or non-clinical nursing specialty.